Vias (rail company): Lines in Hesse and Rhineland-Palatinate

 Vias has operated the approximately 210-kilometre-long Odenwald Railway network on behalf of the Rhein-Main-Verkehrsverbund (RMV) and the state of Baden-Württemberg since 11 December 2005.
 It has also operated the East Rhine Railway since 12 December 2010 and the Pfungstadt Railway since 10 December 2011.
 It now operates on the following lines:

 The designation of the lines corresponds to the numbering of the RMV.

 Since the commencement of operations in the Odenwald, 22 brand new Bombardier Itino diesel railcars have been supplied by the Fahrzeugmanagement Region Frankfurt RheinMain GmbH (fahma) for the operations.
 The maintenance takes place in the workshop of Odenwaldbahn-Infrastruktur GmbH in Michelstadt, which is also the location of the operating centre.
 Four more sets of the same type were ordered by the RMV in August 2007 due to a lack of capacity and were delivered in the spring of 2010.
 These are also used on the Pfungstadt Railway, which was restored to operation from the 2011/2012 timetable change.

 In addition, Vias also took over the RheingauLinie local service on the East Rhine Railway between Neuwied, Koblenz Hbf (and Stadtmitte), Wiesbaden Hbf and Frankfurt Hauptbahnhof (RMV line 10) at the 2010/2011 timetable change in December 2010.
 5 three-car and 14 four-car FLIRT electric multiple units were ordered for its operation.

+In June 2021, the RMV announced that Vias GmbH would continue to operate the Rheingau route for another 15 years beyond 2023.
+The RheingauExpress (RE 9) would be put out to tender again in 2026.

-In December 2013, VIAS Rail GmbH won the tender for the operation of the Odenwald Railway and the Pfungstadt Railway.
-The new contract is valid from December 2015 for 12 years.
-The existing Itino sets will continue to be used, although adjustments to capacity have been made for some journeys.
-At least one train conductor is present in addition to the driver for all journeys.
+After a new tender for the operation of the Railway and the Pfungstadt Railway, Vias Rail GmbH took over these lines with a contract for twelve years from December 2015.
+The existing Itino vehicles would continue to be used, although capacity adjustments would be made for some journeys were made.
+In addition to the driver, at least one train attendant is present on all journeys.
+In August 2019, the RMV announced that passenger demand in the Odenwald network had increased by over 50 percent to 15,000 people since the Vias began operating and the introduction of the improved timetable concept.

+On 21 November 2022, VIAS Rail was awarded the contract for the regional express line RE 19 between Frankfurt (Main) Hbf and Koblenz Hbf, which will run every two hours from 2025 and replace RE 9.
+Some trips are already scheduled to start in Kobern-Gondorf (Mosel).
+New Stadler FLIRT locomotives are to be purchased.